wp-plugins/gotmls/readme.txt

 Changed definition updates to write to the DB instead of a file and added better messages about available updates.

 = 1.2.04.01 =
-Fixed caching issue with downloading second definition file in Safari and encoded registration url so your email address is your username.
+Fixed caching issue with downloading second definition file in Safari and encoded registration URL so your email address is your username.

 = 1.2.03.28 =
 Fixed registration form.